-PM Lee highlights two lessons for Singapore
+PM Lee Hsien Loong Highlights Two Lessons for Singapore

 Drawing lessons for Singapore from the current face-off between the management of Qantas Airlines and its staff, Prime Minister Lee Hsien Loong said this highlights the importance of business competitiveness as well as a close relationship among companies, unions and the Government.

-He was speaking to Singapore media at the close of the Commonwealth Heads of Government Meeting (Chogm) here on Sunday.
+He was speaking to Singapore media at the close of the Commonwealth Heads of Government Meeting (CHOGM) here on Sunday.

 Asked if there were any takeaways from Qantas' situation for Singapore, he said: 'It shows how important it is for all companies to be competitive and for employers, unions and government to work closely together to manage the problem.'